Last Updated on February 2, 2021 by George

 Have prompted Boris Johnson to launch a cross-government inquiry into systemic racism in the UK.

 The Prime Minister said the commission aims to examine “all aspects of inequality — in employment, racism in the workplace, in health outcomes, in academic and all other walks of life.”

 British black People are living in the UK, making sense of Brexit.
 We are leaving the European Union (EU) on 31 January 2020.

-We reveal through original research, their views on Brexit are shaped by personal experiences of the everyday.
+We reveal through original research, their views on Brexit are shaped by personal experiences, every day.
 Structural and institutional racism.

 Notably, such experiences of racism were a feature of their lives.
-Before and after Brexit, in Britain but also in their places of work and home.
+Before and after Brexit, in Britain but also in their places of work and in their community.

 British black People talked about Brexit and their experiences of being racialised in trying to find work.
 As a way of talking about the broader structural racism in British and EU society,

 An example, black people experiences of finding work

 “I sent my CV to a company and, I had an abnormal response back.
 Much later the reason why I had had quite a frosty, the reaction was that they thought I was looking for immigration papers and was trying to pull some scam”.

 But the difficulty here is if you believe it is hard to talk about discrimination in England, in the EU, here it is just impossible that racism could exist.